EXCLUSIVE-Germany to speed up wind and solar energy expansion - draft

 ($1 = 0.8215 euros)

-(Reporting by Markus Wacket Writing by Madeline Chambers, editing by Emma Thomasson)
+(Reporting by Markus Wacket; Writing by Madeline Chambers; Editing by Emma Thomasson and Jan Harvey)

 ((Madeline.Chambers@thomsonreuters.com; +4930220133578;))